jitterted/ensembler/tasks.md

 ## Participant Features

+[ ] Only allow known Members (identified by their GitHub username) to self-register

-[ ] Show Available Huddles for a User
+[ ] Show Available Huddles for a Member
     [ ] Only show future Huddles
     [ ] Only show Huddles that are not full
     [ ] Only show Huddles that the User isn't already registered for